cljung/b2c-vc-signin/vc/verifier/README.md

 ## Test

 Once you have ngrok and the sample issuer started, browse to the website using the ngrok url, launch the QR code and scan it using Microsoft Authenticator.
-If it the first time you do this in the Authenticator, you will not have the button `Credentials` at the bottom.
-You then need to do Add Account and select Other which will start the camera to scan the QR code.
+You should already have a VC from running the sample issuer, so all you need to do is to scan the QR code.